Time-Lagged Recurrence: a data-driven method to estimate the predictability of dynamical systems: Results and discussion

-Furthermore, we have compared $\alpha_\eta$ with the previously introduced local dynamical indices.
-This allows us to directly compare the relationship between predictability and local dynamical properties, rather than relying solely on prior assumptions.
-In Figure~\ref{fig:fig4_lorenz_scatter}, we show scatter plots of the local predictability index versus the local dimension $d$ and the persistence $\theta^{-1}$.
+Furthermore, we evaluated the relationship of the previously introduced local dynamical indices, $d$ and $\Theta$, to predictability, by comparing them against $\alpha_\eta$.
+In Fig.~\ref{fig:fig4_lorenz_scatter}, we show scatter plots of the local predictability index $\alpha_{\eta}$ versus the local dimension $d$ and the inverse persistence $\theta$.
 We note that the intuition that high dimension and low persistence means low predictability does not hold for the case of the Lorenz-63 system.
 Specifically, states on the two wings of the Lorenz attractor exhibit low persistence (high values of $\theta$), indicating that these states are likely to leave the neighborhood immediately~\cite{faranda2017dynamical}.
 However, they also demonstrate high predictability over short forecasting horizons.
 This is not surprising when considering the dynamics on the wings of the Lorenz attractor—although these states may leave the neighborhood quickly, their neighboring trajectories do not diverge significantly, making them predictable in short forecasting horizons.

 We show, in the next section, that for the real-world data considered, the agreement between the interpretation of the $d$-$\theta$ space and $\alpha_\eta$ seems to hold instead.